-- GSA Advantage! – As established, the GSA Advantage! system streamlining online shopping and ordering, and providing access to thousands of contractors and millions of products and services; and
+- GSA Advantage! online catalog – As established, the GSA Advantage! system streamlining online shopping and ordering, and providing access to thousands of contractors and millions of products and services; and

 - GSA eLibrary – GSA eLibrary provides detailed contract award information for Schedules, technology contracts, and more that are necessary to get the best deals available.